jswithalex/BACE-Winter2015/week5/jQuery_Demo/demo.md

 ###### Log Each Element Returned by a jQuery selection
 ````
+$.Each takes two arguments: an array and a function to apply to each element of the array
          $('li')
 jquery   returns    function
 method   a list     applied to returned list